MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/configure/use-powershell.md

 ---
-title: Use PowerShell to Manage Windows Admin Center Settings and Configuration
+title: Use PowerShell to manage Windows Admin Center settings
 description: Learn how to use PowerShell to Manage Windows Admin Center Settings and Configuration ms.technology: manage ms.topic: article